-A value is an expression without defined operations.
-Thus, the expression "True?
-False" has two values: True and False.
+Thus, the expression "0?
+1" has two values: 0 and 1.
 If expressions have more than one value, one wants to select intended values according to some constraints, typically in conditions of program rules.
-A rule has the form " $f(t_1 \ldots t_n \mid c = e$ " where the (optional) condition c is a constraint, like the trivial constraint success or an equational constraint $e_1 = := e_2$ which is satisfied if both sides are reducible to unifiable values.
-For instance, the rule defines an operation to compute the last element z of a list xs based on the (infix) operation "++" which concatenates two lists (in contrast to Prolog, free variables like ys or z need to be declared explicitly to make their scopes clear).
-As mentioned above, operations can be non-deterministic:
+A rule has the form " $f t_1 \ldots t_n \mid c = e$ " where the (optional) condition c is a constraint, i.e., an expression of the built-in type Success.
+For instance, the trivial constraint success is a value of type Success that denotes the always satisfiable constraint.
+Thus, we say that a constraint c is satisfied if it can be evaluated to success.
+An equational constraint $e_1 = := e_2$ is satisfiable if both sides e_1 and e_2 are reducible to unifiable values.
+Furthermore, if c_1 and c_2 are constraints, $c_1 \& c_2$ denotes their concurrent conjunction (i.e., both argument constraints are concurrently evaluated).